sunday0prime/lendsqr-assessment/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# LendSqr Assessment Project

+This project was developed as a solution to the lendsqr assessment which commenced on 7th of February.
+The project involves creating a typescript react app with scss.

+## Starting the Application

+After cloning the project,
+`cd` to the project directory.
 In the project directory, you can run:

 ### `npm start`